- It is the furthest site from the closest neighbours

 Do I have to connect to the new reticulation main in my community?

 Over the course of this project, we will engage with members of Baudin Beach, Island Beach, Sapphiretown and American River on opportunities and interest in connecting to a new, safe, secure, affordable drinking water network.
-This consultation will inform where our new reticulation network is laid.

 What percentage of the Island's water usage is new desal plant expected to produce?